 So many of you were looking for information on assistance available at Dublin Airport, that I did a bit of investigating and I think you’ll be happy with what I’ve found…

-So the good news is, there are ‘Family Lanes’ to get through security With a lane wide enough for a buggy to fit through and separate from the other passengers queueing to get through security in Terminal 1 who needs Fastrack?!
+So the good news is, there is a ‘Family Lane’ to get through security in terminal 1.
+With a lane wide enough for a buggy to fit through and separate from the other passengers queueing to get through security in Terminal 1 who needs Fastrack?!
 These lanes are specifically for families with small children and cost nothing!

 There are also new seating areas which are suitable for children – in terminal 1 it is beside Starbucks, with lots of space for children to play, a couple of toys, soft (fun) seating, RTE Junior on a big screen etc.

 I am so excited about this little life saver – both terminals have lounge areas with separate family rooms, where toddlers can play or tantrum to their heart’s content without disturbing fellow travellers!
 You pay €19.95 per person (no kiddie rates I’m afraid), but this does allow you access to the family room, and a self-service style kitchen stocked with juices, soft beverages, teas, coffees and two alcoholic drinks per adult and snacks such as fruit, croissants and cereals at breakfast, soup, crackers and cheeses at lunch etc. It’s away from the hustle and bustle of air side and the family room, while small, is clean, safe and virtually soundproof.
 It has a highchair, TV with kiddie videos (think Peppa Pig etc) toys, baby changing facilities etc. Sooooo worth considering if you’re early for your flight, or your flight is delayed.
 You can pre-book the lounge or pay at the door …all in all it’s a very nice way to get your holiday off to a stress free start.